kbastani/gsearch/README.md

-gSearch - Open Source Graph Search Engine for Neo4j
+gSearch
 =======

-gSearch is an enterprise graph search engine implementation for a Neo4j graph database.
+gSearch is a "Graph Search Engine" implementation for a Neo4j graph database.

+gSearch provides C# management libraries for web search engine and recommendation-based graph services.

 Project details and architecture documentation to follow.